 Audacity is an open-source free digital audio editing and recording software available on Windows, macOS, Linux, and UNIX operating systems.
+Audacity is one of the great alternatives to Garageband music editing software.
 It is a powerful tool that can help you learn how to record, mix and produce audio.
 To gain access, simply visit Audacity’s official website to download a copy and begin tweaking your files.

 Apart from ease of use, what makes the software so great is that it supports various audio formats, including WMA, MP3, AIFF, WAV, or AAC.
 This makes it an excellent tool for novices as well as experienced users.